Autoimmune Disease

 Covering bald areas Use sunscreen to protect bare skin and use hairstyles, hats or scarves to minimize the visibility of hair loss and protect your head from the elements.
 Consider hair replacement systems, such as toupees and wigs.
 Options in hair replacement systems have come a long way, and many choices look natural.

-If you’re looking for autoimmune hair loss treatment or treatment for other forms of hair loss, contact Linkov Hair Surgery.
+If you’re looking for autoimmune hair loss treatment or treatment for other forms of hair loss, contact our hair transplant center in New York.
 There’s no better choice in NYC if you’re looking for a compassionate and friendly environment to obtain effective treatment to reverse hair loss or thinning hair.
 Schedule your consultation today.